biojava/biojava.github.io/_wikis/BioJava:CookBook:PDBP:BerkeleySCOP.md

 <java>

-import org.biojava.bio.structure.scop.BerkeleyScopInstallation; import
+import org.biojava.nbio.structure.scop.BerkeleyScopInstallation; import
-org.biojava.bio.structure.scop.ScopDatabase; import
+org.biojava.nbio.structure.scop.ScopDatabase; import
-org.biojava.bio.structure.scop.ScopFactory;
+org.biojava.nbio.structure.scop.ScopFactory;

 /\*\* A demo for how to use the Berkeley version of SCOP instead of the default UK-SCOP